-Search the web for posts such as the one you are reading right now.
-There’s a lot of information out there and many ways to get motivated.
+Search the web for posts like the one you are reading right now.
+There’s a lot of information and many ways to get motivated.
 As soon as you feel like you are going stale or ready to procrastinate, turn to these resources and use them as a ‘kick in the butt.’
 You will be happy later when you are done!

 Last Day of NaNoWriMo – November 30